10 Places to Retire for $2,000 or Less

 Uniontown, Pennsylvania

-• Average cost of living: 12 percent below the national average
+- Average cost of living: about 14 percent below the national average

 Pro Tip: Need help with your retirement budget?
 Check out our guide to building a budget on a fixed income!

-On average, residents pay $743 per month in rent or $589 per month for a mortgage.
-Utility costs tend to be higher than the national average (thanks in part to Pennsylvania’s cold winters), but most residents can live comfortably on an annual income of about $27,600.
-As an added bonus, more than one in five residents are 65 or older, making it a hotspot for older adults!
+On average, residents pay $809 per month in rent or $1,118 per month for selected homeowner costs.
+Utility costs tend to be higher than the national average (thanks in part to Pennsylvania's cold winters), but most residents can live comfortably on an annual income of under $30,000.
+As an added bonus, about one in five residents are 65 or older, making it a hotspot for older adults!

 » Related Reading: Ways to Save on Your Utility Bills